Newsroom Special Inquiry

 In the second of a three-part video investigation, Newsroom speaks to the Malolo Island villagers who joined the fight against environmental destruction.

-WATCH episode two of Melanie Reid's report above - and watch part one here.
+WATCH episode two of Melanie Reid's report below - and watch part one here.

 In a dimly lit room, the elders of Solevu village sit cross legged on the floor.
 Women and children peek through the windows and listen from outside.